-To date, no therapy has been shown to significantly alter the natural history of SSc.
+To date, with the possible exception of hematopoietic stem cell therapy (HSCT), no therapy has been shown to significantly alter the natural history of SSc.
 In contrast, multiple interventions are highly effective in alleviating the symptoms, slowing the progression of the cumulative organ damage, and reducing disability.
 A significant reduction in disease-related mortality has been noted during the past 25 years.
 In light of the marked heterogeneity in disease manifestations, and natural history, the management of SSc mandates a “personalized medicine” approach that is specifically tailored to each individual patient’s unique needs.

 The following general principles should guide management (Table 353-7): prompt and accurate diagnosis; classification and risk stratification based on clinical and laboratory evaluation, including prognostic and predictive biomarkers; early recognition of organ-based complications and assessment of their extent, severity, and likelihood of deterioration; regular monitoring for disease progression, new complications, and response to therapy; adjusting therapy; and patient education.
 In order to minimize irreversible organ damage, management should be proactive, with regular screening and initiation of appropriate, intervention at the earliest possible opportunity.
 In light of the complex and multisystemic nature of the SSc, a team-oriented management approach integrating appropriate specialists should be pursued.
 Generally, a combination of drugs that impact different aspects of the disease is used.
 Patients should be encouraged to become familiar with potential complications and understand therapeutic options, including interventional trials, and natural history, and empowered to partner with their treating physicians.
 This requires a long-term relationship between patient and physician, with ongoing counseling, encouragement, and two-way dialogue.
 DISEASE-MODIFYING THERAPY: IMMUNOSUPPRESSIVE AGENTS